metaescape/org-imagine/README.md

 ```

-Replace pptsnap.py with other executable in `org-imagine-view-dir`. (e.g. pdfsnap.py, pptsnap.py)
+Replace pptsnap.py with other executable in `org-imagine-view-dir`. (e.g. pdfsnap.py for pdf file links, timemap.py for gtd/journal file links)

 You can also write your own visualizer script in `org-imagine-view-dir`, make sure it is executable